 In response to the decline in production from the UKCS, the UK government commissioned a review of the UK offshore oil and gas recovery and regulation led by Sir Ian Wood.
 The UKCS Maximising Recovery Review Final Report was published in February 2014 (the Wood Review).
 Following the report, the government set out its proposals for implementing the Wood Review's recommendations.
 As part of this, the Oil & Gas Authority (OGA) replaced the Department for Energy and Climate Change as the entity responsible for petroleum licensing and regulation of the upstream oil and gas sector, including:

 - oil and gas licensing;

 The OGA was established as a fully independent regulator in April 2015 and a government-owned company, with the Secretary of State for Business, Energy and Industrial Strategy as the sole shareholder was set up.

 The strategy for maximising economic recovery in the UK (MER UK) was implemented as part of the recommendations in the Wood Report.
 This required that 'all stakeholders should be obliged to maximise the expected net value of economically recoverable petroleum from relevant UK waters, not the volume expected to be produced'.

-The consequences of this means that, if a relevant party decides not maximise the possible production from a particular field, it must allow others to seek to take over in order to maximise the recoverable hydrocarbons from the field by divesting the licence or asset 'to other financially and technically competent persons'.
+The consequences of this means that, if a relevant party decides not to maximise the possible production from a particular field, it must allow others to seek to take over, to maximise the recoverable hydrocarbons from the field by divesting the licence or asset 'to other financially and technically competent persons'.
 This is intended to ensure that decommissioning activity is not undertaken too early.
 MER UK further requires an operator who is unable to raise suitable finance to proceed with operating an installation or whose returns are unsatisfactory and cannot divest itself of the asset, to relinquish the licences after a reasonable period of time.